Featured

 .

-I look very tired in this photo.
-I had just spoken to my dad who was extremely poorly.
-I knew he was in the last days of his life and hoped he’d still be alive when I landed home.
-He passed away just over a week later.
+I look so tired in this photo.
+Having spoken to my dad before leaving my room, I could hear he really wasn’t well.
+I could only hope he would still be alive when I arrived home.
+He passed away a week later.

 My dad lived with me since my mum died in 2010.
 I was his carer for almost nine years.
-He was now in a lovely care home but it had been a long and difficult fight to get him a place.
+He was now in a wonderful care home, was relatively happy and was being well looked after.

-Little did I know when leaving Atlanta on this Christmas afternoon in 2018 with this seemingly happy bunch of people that my life would never be the same again.
+Little did I know when I left Atlanta on this Christmas Day afternoon in 2018 with a seemingly happy bunch of people that my life would never be the same again.

-In his comment on Facebook regarding my blog Peter said, “I would never lie maliciously to hurt someone.”
+In his comment on Facebook regarding my blog, Peter said, “I would never lie maliciously to hurt someone.”
+This line comes from his witness statement:

-Were this to be true it would have been extremely damaging.
-My role on the aircraft was to be in the cabin and not to be spending long periods of time chatting with the pilots.
-By making this statement Peter knew exactly what he was doing.
+Were this to be true, it would have been extremely damaging because it implies that I was skiiving instead of being in the cabin with my crew.
+By making this statement, Peter knew exactly what he was doing.

 copy of an instagram post with text

 The following screenshot comes from documents submitted as part of my defence.
-The text in blue is the question being asked by Lana the grievance investigation manager.
-Orange is Ven’s response.
-The black is my response.
+The blue text is the question asked by Cabin Crew Manager Lana in witness statements.
+Ven’s response is orange, my response is black.

 ""

-With there being three onboard managers even though two were working up, Ven claims he made the announcement because “due to lack of experience it wasn’t made.”
+With there being three onboard managers on this flight, even though Tommy and Katrina were working up, Ven claims that he made the announcement because “due to lack of experience it wasn’t made.”
+All cabin crew know exactly who makes onboard announcements.

 “Please share any observations on Flight Manager Laurence’s PA’s.”